aditya10/aditya10.github.io/index.md

 👋 Hello there!

-I work at the Computer Vision Lab at University of British Columbia with [Dr. Leonid Sigal](https://www.cs.ubc.ca/~lsigal/index.html) and [Dr. Renjie Liao](https://lrjconan.github.io).
-My interests lie in multimodal vision-language models, time-series models, and commonsense reasoning.
-Currently, I am an intern at [Borealis AI](https://www.borealisai.com), working with [Dr. Fred Tung](https://www.borealisai.com/team-member/fred-tung/).
+I am a PhD student at the Computer Vision Lab at University of British Columbia with [Dr. Leonid Sigal](https://www.cs.ubc.ca/~lsigal/index.html) and [Dr. Vered Shwartz](https://www.cs.ubc.ca/~vshwartz/).
+I work on vision-language reasoning and bias & fairness in AI.
+Previously, I completed my Masters at UBC.
+I was also an intern at [Borealis AI](https://www.borealisai.com), working with [Dr. Fred Tung](https://www.borealisai.com/team-member/fred-tung/).

 In addition, I am a photographer in the city.
 I enjoy doing landscape and product photography.
 My work has over [100 million views on Unsplash](https://unsplash.com/@adityachinchure).
 You can find my latest work on [Instagram](https://www.instagram.com/aditya.chinchure/).